 This exceptional book is many things, and in that lies its wonder, brilliance and beauty.
 It is about the pointlessness of war.
 It is about the calculated machinations of politicians to whom power and money are worth more than human lives.
 It is about sinister arms deals.
 It is about the pain and joy of love.
 It is about loveless marriages, absent fathers, the scourge of homophobia.
 It is an impassioned, dead serious case for unfettered, objective, courageous journalism even in the face of death.
 It is a lament for how some things never change.
 It is a reflection about the circle of life: birth, rebirth, the afterlife.
 It is also a mystery, where a spirit seeks to uncover how he lost his life.

 Born Malinda Albert Kabalana, Maali Almeida is a photographer in 1980s Sri Lanka, where the novel is set.
 Or rather, he was.
-He is dead when the book begins, and broken Nikon camera around his neck, is standing with various other bewildered souls (quite literally) at a desk in some sort of purgatory, trying to sort out where he is, what happened to him, how he died, and what will happen next.
+He is dead when the book begins, and with a broken Nikon camera around his neck, is standing with various other bewildered souls (quite literally) at a desk in some sort of purgatory, trying to sort out where he is, what happened to him, how he died, and what will happen next.

 There are white-clad Helpers, notably Dr. Ranee, deceased professor, who wish to guide the newly arrived spirits to the Light.
 There are other ghoulish spirits led by Sena Pathirana, deceased activist, who wish to keep them away from the Light, to seek revenge for whatever may have happened to him in life, to even influence or change what is to come in the living world.
 Maali has seven moons to decide which path to pick, perhaps for all eternity.